If you are in imminent danger of physical harm call the police on 000 immediately.

 If you are experiencing any of the following, please let us know:

-As well as physical and sexual violence, family and domestic violence includes threatening and coercive behaviour, emotional, psychological, or financial abuse (including elder abuse).
+As well as physical and sexual violence, family and domestic violence includes threatening and coercive behaviour, emotional, psychological, and/or financial abuse (including elder abuse and electronic transaction abuse).

-Financial abuse occurs when someone takes away another person’s access to money, manipulates another person’s financial decisions, or uses another person’s money without their consent.
+Financial abuse occurs when someone takes away another person’s access to money or other financial resources, manipulates another person’s financial decisions, or uses another person’s money or financial resources, without their knowledge or consent.

-Elder abuse can be defined as “a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person”.
+Elder abuse can be a single, or repeated act, or lack of appropriate action that occurs in any kind of relationship where there is an expectation of trust, which causes distress or harm an older person.

 You are being pressured to: